-- To increase the amount of preventive treatment given to people with Acute Rheumatic Fever (ARF) and Rheumatic Heart Disease (RHD).
+- To increase the amount of preventive treatment (secondary prophylaxis) given to people with acute rheumatic fever (ARF) and rheumatic heart disease (RHD).

 - To test whether a model of care designed to optimise health systems and community resources improves adherence to secondary prophylaxis for RHD.

-As health professionals working in Indigenous communities well know, Rheumatic Heart Disease (RHD) is a major cause of morbidity.
-The most beneficial and cost effective way to prevent the development of the disease is through regular antibiotic injections (benzathine penicillin G (BPG)) after an initial bout of rheumatic fever, referred to as secondary prophylaxis (SP).
+As health professionals working in Indigenous communities well know, rheumatic heart disease (RHD) is a major cause of morbidity.
+The most beneficial and cost effective way to prevent the development of the disease is through regular antibiotic injections (benzathine penicillin G (BPG)) after an initial bout of acute rheumatic fever (ARF), referred to as secondary prophylaxis (SP).

 Currently there’s limited evidence of how to ensure that all ARF/RHD patients receive their regular SP antibiotic injections.
 The research team will work closely with the Northern Territory RHD control program, clinic staff and other stakeholders to maximise efforts to deliver SP.
-This three and a half year project will involve approximately 12 remote health clinics in the Northern Territory (NT), and if successful, the package could be implemented across remote health centres in Australia.
+This three and a half year project involves 10 remote health clinics in the Northern Territory (NT), and if successful, the package could be implemented across remote health centres in Australia.